 Items not specifically addressed in the MOU shall continue to be addressed in Personnel Resolution, No. 91-64 and/or the Employee Relations Resolution, No. 93-214.

-During the term of this agreement, the Labor Management Committee will discuss the following issues:
+During the term of this agreement, the parties agree to the following limited re-opener provisions: